RiteshHanmanthu/Blind-Low-Vision-NZ-v2-/README.md

 # Future Implementation Ideas
 What I plan to further develop this project in the future.
 * Develop a Donation platform for charitable donations.
-* Develop a video considering high restrctions of the end-user (target audience).
+* Develop a video considering the high restrctions of the end-user (target audience).

-# Requirements
+# Hardware requirements
-* ASP.NET Framework version 3.1
 * Min.
 4 GB RAM

-# Software running requirements
+# Software requirements|Compatibility
+* ASP.NET FRAMEWORK version 3.1
+* Windows 10 Home

-CLick LowVision.Exe to run application
+# How to run software
+CLick LowVision.sln> Start debug / Ctrl + F5